Gamma749/VeracityBlockchain/iroha-project/multinode-network/usr_scripts/testing.md

 - `-rA` means we will get more information on all tests at the end of testing, rather than just the failed tests.

 `network_testing.py` holds some documentation in the function docstrings about what is being tested, and the names provide a summary.

+Also, please note these tests were developed in python 3.10.0 and have not been checked on other versions.
+If you find that the tests fail on your machine, this may be the culprit, although I have not employed any 3.10 specific features.